Oxsomi/core3/docs/OxC3_tool.md

 When operating on a folder, it will attempt to find `.hlsl` files and then processes them in parallel into the output folder.

 `-threads` can be used to limit thread count.
 Such as `-threads 0` = default , `-threads 50%` = 50% of all threads, `-threads 4` = 4 threads.
-Default behavior is: If total input length >=64KiB with at least 8 files or if at least 16 files are present, then all cores will be used for threading.
+Default behavior is that all cores will be used for threading.

 `-compile-output` is the outputs that are enabled.
 If this mode is multiple and --split is enabled then it will rename to .spv.hlsl and .dxil.hlsl for example (if preprocessing) or .txt for includes.
 The following modes are supported: `spv` and `dxil`.
 To use spv and dxil, you can use `dxil,spv` or `all` (will include others in the future).
 By default (if the argument isn't present) it compiles as `all`, so the shader is usable by all backends.
 Without --split, it will include the output modes as specified into a single oiSH file.